-The attached two-level riverboat casino is fairly small.
-The first level is dominated by central tables, surrounded by slot machines.
+The attached two-storey riverboat casino is fairly small.
+Central tables encircled by slot machines fill the first level.
 The high-limit room on the second level offers a lovely view of the sunset over the Red River.

 Ever since my early visits to Las Vegas, I’ve loved waking up in hotel rooms to the sight of neon casino signs through wall-length windows.

-After a fun couple of days in Bossier City, I headed to Mississippi and another casino town.
+After a fun couple of days in Bossier City, I headed to another casino town: Tunica, Mississippi.

-It’s been six years since I last visited downtown Nashville, with an interesting friend who had been a reporter there and knew it well.
-I wonder whether he’d recognize it now.
+It’s been six years since I last visited downtown Nashville, but it seems like another life ago.
+My companion then had previously been a reporter there and knew it well.
+He was also one of the most interesting people I’ve ever met, and a great travel companion, mostly because he was like me: curious about everything, with a taste for the finer things.
+He passed away last year, but I wonder whether he’d even recognize Nashville now.
 It has really changed.
-The Southern streets we strolled are now a tourist mecca with more mobile bus and truck bars per capita than I’ve ever seen.
+The Southern streets we strolled are now a tourist mecca with more bus and truck bars per capita than I’ve ever seen.

 From there I went to walk along the Cumberland River and found my way to the reconstructed Fort Nashborough, built for the protection of early settlers in the area.